What National Insurance do I pay if I am self-employed?

 You might want to protect your eligibility to certain state benefits.
 This is because eligibility for some state benefits relies on you having paid a certain amount of Class 2 NIC within a defined time.
 The two benefits most likely to be affected are maternity allowance and in some specific circumstances, contributions based employment and support allowance (ESA).

 If this is the case, you should contact HMRC and make arrangements to pay the Class 2 NIC early, before the Self Assessment deadline.

 Why might I choose to pay Class 2 NIC even though I could be exempt because I am entitled to pay reduced rate contributions?

-Entitlement to maternity allowance is based on National Insurance contributions paid in the 66 weeks before the baby is due.
+Entitlement to maternity allowance is based on NIC paid in the 66 weeks before the baby is due.
 This period is known as the test period.

 There are two levels of maternity allowance:

 - The standard rate for which you must be self-employed for 26 weeks in that test period and have paid Class 2 NIC for 13 of them; and

 - The lower rate for which you must be self-employed for at least 26 weeks in that test period and have earnings of at least £30 per week on average.

 As an example, if your baby was due in August 2018, then you would have had to pay sufficient contributions in the 66 weeks leading up to that date – broadly from May 2017 to August 2018.
 Payment of your Class 2 NIC for the tax year 2017/18 is not due until 31 January 2019, so these contributions would not have been paid at the time you make a claim for maternity allowance.

 Although the Class 2 contributions are not due until 31 January 2019, you can choose to pay them early.
 Paying early contributions may mean you will have paid enough to receive standard rate of maternity allowance.